Do you wait for positive attention, or ask for it?

-One of the people on my mailing list, “Daniel”, asked, “whenever I’m hanging with my friends I end up being very quiet if there’s several of us there, and no one seem to ask me my opinion about things like they do when there’s just a couple of us.
+One of the people on my mailing list, “Daniel”, asked, “whenever I’m hanging with my friends I end up being very quiet if there’s several of us there, and no one seems to ask me my opinion about things like they do when there’s just a couple of us.
 How do I get people to give me more attention and ask me to participate more?”

 Another question came in another email exchange with “Ryan” after I asked if he was quiet in social settings because he didn’t have anything to say, or didn’t know how to say it.
 He answered, “I def have a lot to say but how do I know that people want to hear it?
 It’s not like I’m ever the center of attention so I don’t really know what people want me to say.”

-Both Kjetil and Ryan (fake names, by the way, to protect their identity) are waiting for the attention of others, rather than asking for it.
+Both Kjetil and Ryan (fake names, by the way, to protect their identity) are waiting for the positive attention of others, rather than asking for it.

 They are hoping that at some point, or by them knowing some trick, others will invite them to take the floor.
 That the people around them will ask them to speak their mind more often.

 But while it’s nice when that happens, it’s rare that it does.
 Especially in larger groups, if you don’t know the people you’re with well, or if you typically don’t take the floor yourself.

 This habit of waiting for an invitation to take up social space, rather than claiming it when we want it, is a habit that will hold us back in more than the obvious way.
-Not only does it ensure that we rarely get the opportunity to speak our mind in a group – it also ensures that we will be invited to less groups.
+Not only does it ensure that we rarely get the opportunity to speak our mind in a group – but it also ensures that we will be invited to fewer groups.